Fluorescent Optical Concentration of Uncollimated Sunlight

 1. Nanophotonic Design (WP1): This will give FOCUS foils that absorb broadband sunlight from all angles, funnel the excitons to lower bandgap nanoscale emitters, and concentrate the collimated fluorescence outside of the film.

-2. Material Learning (WP2): Reciprocity-inspired photosynthesis will use the desired emission pattern to train a material to emit from self-optimized positions, leading to FOCUS foils that learn the desired optical output.
+2. Material Learning (WP2): This package will use reciprocity-inspired photosynthesis to utilize the desired emission pattern to train a material to emit from self-optimized positions, leading to FOCUS foils that learn the desired optical output.

 3. Ultrafast 3D Nanoprinter (WP3): Development will lead to a microscope that synthesizes emitters directly within a solid-state host, tracks their performance (quantum yield, angular emission pattern) in real-time, and watches excited carriers relax into directionally emitting states.